Rose Knox

-Rose Knox (née Markward; November 18, 1857 – September 27, 1950) was an American businesswoman, who ran the Knox Gelatin Factory in Johnstown, New York, United States, after her husband died.
+Rose Knox (née Markward; November 18, 1857 – September 27, 1950) was an American businesswoman, who ran the Kind and Knox Gelatin Factory in Camden, New Jersey after her husband died.
 She won wide respect as one of the leading businesswomen of her time.

 Early life and education

 Knox was one of three girls born to David and Amanda Markward of Mansfield, Ohio.
 In the late 1870s, Rose and her family moved to Gloversville, New York, where she lived until 1896.
-Rose met her husband, Charles Briggs Knox, in 1881: they married on February 15, 1883.
-Together Rose and Charles had three children: one girl who died in childhood, and two sons, one of whom died in early adulthood.
-In 1896 the family moved to Johnstown to set up a gelatin business after Charles Knox watched Rose making homemade gelatin in her kitchen.
-The Charles B. Knox Gelatin Company was located in a large four story factory building.
-Mr. and Mrs. Charles Knox were very close: Charles shared all his business affairs with his wife, making them partners in the business.
+Rose met her husband, Charles Briggs Knox, in 1881, and they married on February 15, 1883.
+Together, Rose and Charles had three children: a girl who died in childhood, and two sons, one of whom died in early adulthood.
+In 1896, the family moved to Johnstown to set up a gelatin business, after Charles Knox watched Rose making gelatin in her kitchen.
+The Charles B. Knox Gelatin Company was located in a large four-story factory building.
+Mr. and Mrs. Knox were very close: Charles shared all his business affairs with his wife, making them partners in the business.
 Rose wrote recipe booklets promoting Knox's gelatin product, over a million of which were distributed each year.
-Progressive for his time, Mr. Knox also allocated his wife a weekly allowance which she could do with as she pleased.
-This taught Rose how to handle and budget money, which came in handy when she was running the gelatin business herself.
+Progressive for his time, Charles also allocated his wife a weekly allowance which she could do with as she pleased.
+That taught Rose how to handle and budget money, which came in handy when she was running the gelatin business herself.